arithefirst/now-playing-widget/README.md

 > [!NOTE]
 > The "email" field must match the email on the account of the person whom you are trying to add.

+## Changing the Color Scheme
+The default color scheme is pictured above, in a black and gray theme.
+However, there is a build-in endpoint that allows you to control the theming of the widget.
+To apply a custom widget, follow the steps below.
+1. Visit `YOUR_SERVER_URL/config.html`
+2. Select the colors you would like to use for each element via the color pickers
+3. Return to the regular endpoint, and see your new custom widget!

+> [!NOTE]
+> The color customization is stored in browser cookies, meaning you need to follow the above steps from the browser you indent to view the widget on (EX: Your OBS browser source)